C2DH/ranketwo/pages/visual-thesaurus.md

 lang: en
 permalink: /genealogy/
 link: /genealogy/
-title: How to define Digital Source Criticism?
+title:
 ---

-genealogy (en)
+**Ranke.2 - How to define Digital Source Criticism? ** ; what is the origin and what are the different perspectives on the meaning of the term?

 <!-- more -->

 ***Origin of the term Digital Source Criticism***